-Section 16(a) of the Exchange Act requires certain officers of Universal Stainless and its directors, and persons who beneficially own more than 10% of any registered class of Universal Stainless' equity securities, to file reports of ownership in such securities and changes in ownership with the SEC, the NASDAQ National Stock Market and Universal Stainless.
+Section 16(a) of the Exchange Act requires certain officers of Universal Stainless and its directors, and persons who beneficially own more than 10% of any registered class of Universal Stainless' equity securities, to file reports of ownership in such securities and changes in ownership with the SEC, The NASDAQ Stock Market and Universal Stainless.

-Based solely upon Universal Stainless' review of the reports and representations provided to it by persons required to file reports under Section 16(a), Universal Stainless believes that all of the Section 16(a) filing requirements applicable to Universal Stainless' reporting officers, directors and greater than 10% beneficial owners during 2006 were properly and timely satisfied.
-To date in 2007, there has been one late filing, which was a late Form 3 filing for Kenneth W. Matz.
+Based solely upon Universal Stainless' review of the reports and representations provided to it by persons required to file reports under Section 16(a), Universal Stainless believes that all of the Section 16(a) filing requirements applicable to Universal Stainless' reporting officers, directors and greater than 10% beneficial owners during 2009 were properly and timely satisfied except for one late Form 4 filing for William W. Beible, Jr., reporting one transaction.
+To date in 2010, Universal Stainless believes that all of the Section 16(a) filing requirements were properly and timely satisfied.